gausie/uclutest/Original.md

 	4. The Admin minutes of these meetings shall be submitted to Union Council

-11. They shall act as cheque signatories for the Union.
+14. They shall act as cheque signatories for the Union.

-12. They shall be the Sabbatical Trustees of the Union.
+15. They shall sit on Union Executive Committee

-13. They shall ensure the Union is ethically and environmentally sound, in accordance with policy set by Union Council, Members' Meetings and Referenda.
+16. They shall ensure the Union is ethically and environmentally sound, in accordance with policy set by Union Council, General Assemblies and Referenda.

-14. Their term of office shall be 1st August until 31st of July.
+17. Their term of office shall be 1^st^ August until 31^st^ of July.

-15. Sabbatical Officers may not stand for re-election.
+18. Sabbatical Officers may not stand for re-election.

-####No Confidence Procedure for Sabbatical Officers

-16. No confidence motions may be submitted to Union Council or to a Members' Meeting.
-A no confidence motion must specify in which of these meetings it is to be debated.

-17. One emergency meeting of Union Council and one Emergency Members' Meeting or two Emergency Members' Meetings shall be called on receipt of the motion, unless the paper deadline for the next scheduled meeting falls within 5 working days of receipt in which case the No Confidence motion will take precedence over all other motions to be considered.

-18. These meetings shall be separated by at least 5 working days.

-19. No confidence motions require at least one proposer and fifty seconders, all of whom must be Union members and who must sign the motion along with stating their department and student number.

-20. Sabbatical Officers may only have a motion of no confidence brought against them if the Sabbatical contract has been broken or if they are guilty of gross misconduct.

-	1. The no confidence motion must state how and when the contract was broken or what gross misconduct has taken place.

-	2. Union Council or the Members' Meeting must rule out any motion that does not conform to the rules above.

-21. The motion must be displayed on the Union website for 5 working days prior to the first meeting.

-22. The motion must be passed by a 75% majority at two consecutive meetings.

-23. Once a motion of no confidence has been passed at the first meeting the Officer in question will be immediately suspended from duty.

-24. If the Officer wishes to appeal they must give notice in writing to the Union Chair within 2 working days of the first vote.
-If it is inappropriate for the Union Chair to receive the complaint, it shall be sent to the Democracy and Communications Officer.

-	1. If an appeal is lodged an appeal committee will be formed and will consist of 3 Sabbatical Officers from another University of London school or college.

-		1. The panel will meet before the second meeting and will rule on whether the contract was broken or whether gross misconduct took place.
-They cannot express any other opinion on the matter.

-	2. If the appeal is successful the officer shall return to their duties and the Union Chair shall rule the motion out of order.

-	3. If the appeal is unsuccessful the officer will remain suspended until the Emergency Members' Meeting.

-25. If the motion is passed for a second time the Officer shall be deemed to have been dismissed with immediate effect.

-26. If the motion is not passed for the second time the Officer shall return to duties as normal.

-####Democracy and Communications Officer
+#### Democracy and Communications Officer

-27. The Democracy and Communications Officer will:
+19. The Democracy and Communications Officer will:

 	1. Strive to perpetuate the widespread understanding of the Union's activities, developments and achievements, among students, stakeholders and the public.